Dobatymo/rocketbeanstv-mediathek-downloader/readme.md

                         with fallback to 'best'.
 See youtube-dl format
                         selection: https://github.com/ytdl-org/youtube-
                         dl#format-selection (default: None)
+  --missing-value MISSING_VALUE
+                        Value used for --outdirtpl if field is not available.
+                        (default: -)
 ```

+#### Examples

-Example: `rbtv-mediathek.pyz download --show-id 99 --basepath "C:/Download/RBTV" --format "22/best"`
+- `rbtv-mediathek.pyz download --show-id 99 --basepath "C:/Download/RBTV" --format "22/best"`

-This will download all episodes for the show "After Dark" in 720p mp4 format (or next best if not available) to `C:/Download/RBTV` with subfolders per show and season (eg. `G:\PUBLIC_ARCHIVE\Rocket Beans TV\After Dark\Resident Evil Code - Veronica X`).
+This will download all episodes for the show "After Dark" in 720p mp4 format (or next best if not available) to `C:/Download/RBTV` with subfolders per show and season (eg. `C:\Download\RBTV\After Dark\Resident Evil Code - Veronica X`).

+- `rbtv-mediathek.pyz download --show 112 --unsorted --outdirtpl ""`

+This will download only unsorted episodes for the show "Kino+" to the current directory without subfolders.

 ### `rbtv-mediathek.pyz browse --help`
 ```
-usage: __main__.py browse [-h]
+usage: rbtv-mediathek.pyz browse [-h]
                           (--episode-id EPISODE_ID | --season-id SEASON_ID | --show-id SHOW_ID)

 optional arguments: